Judge denies bond for Rome man accused of killing Woodstock woman - NewsBreak

 A judge denied bond for a 21-year-old Rome man accused of shooting and killing his father’s girlfriend while attempting to break up a domestic dispute at a home on Shadowbrook Drive in early March.

-During a bond hearing early Monday, the courtroom of Floyd County Superior Court Judge Bryan Johnson was filled with supporters of Ellis Geoffery Marrs as well as Iris Dail Edwards, who he is accused of killing.
+During a bond hearing Monday, the courtroom of Floyd County Superior Court Judge Bryan Johnson was filled with supporters of Ellis Geoffery Marrs as well as Iris Dail Edwards, whom he is accused of killing.

 Marrs’ attorney, Jeremy Salter, presented the judge with a sheaf of letters in support of his client and told the judge Marrs would have a place to live, as well as a job if his bond allows it, upon release.
 Several people also testified on his behalf during the hearing.